< Back

 A Franciscan Bishop (Saint Louis of Toulouse?).
 Wood (transferred), 72 x 40.

 The saint wears a greyish brown Franciscan habit under his bishop's cope.
+He is normally called Louis of Toulouse, but this identification is not quite certain, as St Louis (who died at the age of twenty-five) is usually shown as a more youthful man with Angevin fleurs-de-lys on his cope.
 Doubts have occasionally been raised about the attribution of this panel, but allowance has to be made for its sorry condition (abraded and restored).
 It is very close in style, composition and scale to the Saint Nicholas at Nantes and was probably from the same altarpiece.
 Bought by Theodore M. Davis of Rhode Island in 1902 from the Florentine dealer Constantini, who is said to have got it from a Count in Ferrara.
 Davis bequeathed his collection to the Metropolitan Museum in 1915.
 In a radical restoration of 1934-5, the painting was transferred to a new panel and the background (which had been repainted with a landscape) was regilded.

 *Portrait of a Young Nobleman.
 Wood, 28 x 20.